Relations Between the Inequality Indices Gini, Pietra and Kolkata: Theory and Data Analysis: Summary and Conclusion

-We studied here relations between three inequality indices, namely the Gini ($g$) \cite{Gini1912}, Pietra ($p$) \cite{Pietra15} and Kolkata ($k$) \cite{Ghosh14,Banerjee20,Banerjee23} introduced in 1912, 1915 and 2014 respectively and all are derived from the Lorenz function \cite{Lorenz1905} $L(x)$ introduced in 1905.
-We showed rigorously that the Pietra or Robin Hood index $p$ should equal to the excess wealth $2k-1$ possessed by the richest $1-k$ people, giving relation (1).
-Our numerical data analysis results for US IRS Income data (1983-2022; see Tables I, II of the Appendix, and Figs. 2,3), Bollywood (India) movie income data (1999-2024; see Table III of the Appendix and Fig. 4) and the citation inequalities across the publications by forty Nobel Laureates (2020-2025; see Table IV of the Appendix and Fig. 5) in Economics, Physics, Chemistry and Medicine clearly shows that $p/(2k -1)$ is always slightly greater than unity and the deviation is never more than five percent.
-Assuming some simple analytic form (2) for the Lorenz function (cf. \cite{Joseph22}), we also derived here the relations (3) $p/g = 3/4$ and (4) $k = (1/2) + (3/8)g$ for small values of $g$.
-However, these relations generally deviate significantly for larger $g$ and $k$ values (see Tables I-IV and Figs. 2-5) when compared with observations.
+We studied the relations between three inequality indices, namely the Gini ($g$) \cite{Gini1912}, Pietra ($p$) \cite{Pietra15} and Kolkata ($k$) \cite{Ghosh14,Banerjee20,Banerjee23} introduced in 1912, 1915 and 2014 respectively and all are derived from the Lorenz function \cite{Lorenz1905} $L(x)$ introduced in 1905.
+We showed rigorously that while the Pietra index $p$ should have the minimum value $2k-1$ (relation (\ref{eqn3}), the Robin Hood index value will be given the fraction $2k - 1$ of excess wealth possessed by the richest $1-k$ fraction of people.
+Assuming some simple analytic form (\ref{eqn4}) in section II.A for the Lorenz function (cf. \cite{Joseph22}), we also derived here the relations (\ref{eqn5}) $p/g = 3/4$ and (\ref{eqn6}) $k = (1/2) + (3/8)g$ for small values of $g$.
+In section IIB, by considering the Lorenz function appropriate for the generalized Pareto (single power) law distribution, we get an extended range ($1_+ < p/g \leq e/2$) for the ratio ($p/g$); which accumulated most of empirical data shown in the insets of \cref{fig2:income,fig3:tax,fig4:movie,fig5:nobel}.
+Our numerical data analysis results for US IRS Income data (1983-2022; see Tables I, II of the Appendix, and \cref{fig2:income,fig3:tax}), Bollywood (India) movie income data (1999-2024; see Table III of the Appendix and fig. \ref{fig4:movie}) and the citation inequalities across the publications by forty Nobel Laureates (2020-2025; see Table IV of the Appendix and fig. \ref{fig5:nobel}) in Economics, Physics, Chemistry and Medicine clearly shows that $p/(2k -1)$ is always slightly greater than unity and the deviation is never more than five percent.
+Assuming some simple analytic form (\ref{eqn4}) for the Lorenz function (cf. \cite{Joseph22}), we also derived here the relations (\ref{eqn5}) $p/g = 3/4$ and (\ref{eqn6}) $k = (1/2) + (3/8)g$ for small values of $g$.
+Indeed, we think these indications (from \cref{fig2:income,fig3:tax,fig4:movie,fig5:nobel}) of sustained hovering of the social index values near $g = k \simeq 0.86$ suggest self-organised criticality (see e.g., \cite{Manna22,biswas23}) for a self-tuned socio-dynamical system.